MihailSandulescu/React-ToDo-App/README.md

 - Users can mark tasks as completed without deleting them.

 - Includes accessibility features for screen-reader users and keyboard navigation.

-A deployed and running live version of the app can be found [here](https://mihailsandulescu.github.io/React-ToDo-App/).

-Used [this](https://dev.to/yuribenjamin/how-to-deploy-react-app-in-github-pages-2a1f) guide to learn how to publish my app to GitHub Pages.